Ear Tubes with Tonsillectomy and Adenoidectomy

 Pressure equalizing ear tubes are placed in the child’s ear through a microscopic incision in the ear drum.
 Within nine months to a year, these tubes generally fall from the eardrum into the ear canal, allowing the small incision to heal without further medical care.

-This surgery lasts about 30 minutes, and patients will be ready to leave Northwest ENT Surgery Center 2 ½-3 hours after their arrival.
+This surgery lasts about 30 minutes, and patients will be ready to leave the surgery center 2 ½-3 hours after their arrival.

 After Surgery

-After the placement of ear tubes, Northwest ENT Surgery Center recommends scheduling a follow-up appointment with a pediatrician or family physician in 3-6 months.
+After the placement of ear tubes, Northwest ENT Surgery Center and Pediatric and Adult Surgery Center recommend scheduling a follow-up appointment with a pediatrician or family physician in 3-6 months.

 Following the tonsillectomy and adenoidectomy, patients may experience mild to moderate discomfort; this irritation should subside in approximately one week.
 Post-surgical pain can be minimized by ensuring that the patient only consumes cool, soft foods during his or her recovery.
 After one week, a normal level of activity may be resumed.